Deep Nets: What have they ever done for Vision?: The Combinatorial Explosion: When Big Datasets Are Not Enough

-It helps to consider these issues from the perspective of computer graphics.
+So \emph{what do we mean by combinatorial complexity?} We argue that the most fundamental challenge of vision is that visual scenes, and hence images, can be constructed in a combinatorial number of different ways.
+It helps to consider this from the perspective of using computer graphics to render the image of a single object.
 It is straightforward (see Figure~\ref{fig:qi}) to specify a computer program with $13$ parameters that can render images of a single object from different viewpoints, under different illuminations, and in a limited number of background scenes.
-If we allow 1,000 different values for each parameter we obtain a total of $10^{39}$ different images, $10^{30}$ orders of magnitude larger than any existing dataset.
-The program can be extended to include multiple objects in an enormous range of visual scenes and, in principle, we can specify a model with a finite, but very large, number of parameters that can generate a combinatorially large number of real images which can approximate the real world.
-But while this gives a way to potentially generate all real world images it does not solve the issue of how to train and test models on these datasets.
+If we allow 1,000 different values for each parameter we obtain a total of $10^{39}$ different images, $10^{30}$ times larger than any existing dataset.
+But this is for a single object.
+Imagine constructing a visual scene by selecting objects from an object dictionary and placing them in different configurations.
+This can clearly be done in an exponential number of ways.
+If we take occlusion into account, we can even obtain combinatorial complexity for images of a single object since it can be partially occluded in an exponential number of ways.
+The situation becomes even worse if we consider video sequences where objects can move and appear or disappear.